configcat/docs/website/docs/sdk-reference/community/vue.md

 ### Using the plugin with a logger

 You may want to log the actions of the underlying ConfigCat SDK client.
-To do this by specify a logger in **clientOptions**:
+To do this, specify a logger in **clientOptions**:

 > See documentation here: <https://configcat.com/docs/sdk-reference/js/#logging>